-Hello, my name is …….and I’m calling on behalf of Hull 2017 from a company called Information by Design.
-We spoke to you on <day> at the ‘Made in Hull’ event in Hull city centre and you said that we could call you to ask some questions.
-Would it be ok to talk to you now – it will only take a few minutes?
+Hello, my name is …….and I’m calling on behalf of Hull 2017 from a company called Marketing Means.
+One of the Hull 2017 Volunteers spoke to you on <day> at the ‘Where Do We Go From Here?’ event in Hull city centre and you said that we could call you to ask some questions.
+Would it be OK to talk to you now – it will take about 12 minutes?
 (Make appointment if not convenient).

-Just to remind you that we would like to find out about you and your experience at ‘Made in Hull’ to help us to understand your views and inform future events and activities.
+Just to remind you that we would like to find out about you and your experience at ‘Where Do We Go From Here?’ to help us to understand your views and inform future events and activities.
 Everything that you say is confidential and will only be used for the purposes of this research.
-Our company are members of the Market Research Society and we abide by their Code of Conduct.
+We are members of the Market Research Society and we abide by their Code of Conduct.

-Did you know, prior to attending ‘Made in Hull’, that it was part of Hull UK City of Culture 2017?
+Did you know, before you attended ‘Where Do We Go From Here?’, that it was part of Hull UK City of Culture 2017?
 Select one only Yes No Don’t remember

-Are you planning to attend or participate in other events and activities programmed for Hull UK City of Culture 2017?
+Have you been to, or are you planning to attend or take part in, other events and activities programmed for Hull UK City of Culture 2017?
 Select one only Yes No Not sure

-I am going to read out a list of the locations for ‘Made in Hull’ and a short reminder of the art work at each.
-Please can you confirm which you saw?
+I am going to read out a list of the locations for ‘Where Do We Go From Here?’ .
+Please can you confirm which you have seen?
+Select all that apply